Visitors

 If the visitor is currently blocked, a red banner explains why, because a visitor can be blocked by two independent sources:

-- Blocked by Security — an automatic block.
+- Blocked by Security — an automatic block, or one your team set here.
 Security always applies a full block (no chat at all).
 Clear it with Clear status or Allow at the top of the profile.

-- Manual ban — banned by an agent from the inbox, at either level: Block from agents (keeps the AI but can't reach a human) or Block completely.
-Manual bans can be timed — when the duration ends, the ban lifts on its own.
-Lift one early with the Remove manual ban button in the banner — it only appears while an open manual ban exists.
+- Manual ban — banned by someone from a conversation in the inbox, at either level: Block from agents only (the visitor keeps the AI assistant but can't reach a person) or Block completely.
+Manual bans carry a required reason and can be timed — 1 hour up to 30 days, or forever.
+When the time is up the ban lifts on its own.
+Lift one early with the Remove manual ban button in the banner; it only appears while an open manual ban exists.

 Trust score and breakdown

 A trust scale shows where the score sits between your block and low-trust lines.
-Below it, a score breakdown explains the number: it starts at the baseline of 50 and lists every signal that raised or lowered it, with the running total.
-Each signal is tagged either Permanent or Expires in N days — weak risk signals fade after 30 days if the behaviour stops, while attack-grade signals and earned trust are permanent.
+Beside it, a score breakdown explains the number: it opens at the base score of 50, lists every signal that raised or lowered it with the exact points, and ends with the resulting trust score.
+Each signal is tagged either Permanent or Expires 30d — weak risk signals fade after 30 days if the behaviour stops, while attack-grade signals and earned trust are permanent.

 Activity